web counter

 Where does the internet come from, and how is global internet connectivity achieved?

-The internet is a network of networks worldwide.
-It has no single source.
-Global connectivity comes from data centers, submarine cables, and CDNs.
+The internet is a vast network of interconnected networks worldwide with no single origin.
+Global connectivity is enabled by data centers, submarine cables, and content delivery networks (CDNs), allowing information to move freely across the globe.

 How do internet security protocols and data protection measures work?